 What are the Pros and Cons of Nitrox Diving?

 The pros & cons of Nitrox diving are that you get something in one hand but lose something from the other.
-It’s safer with regards to DCS and you can stay at depth for longer, but you can’t go as deep and you need to be aware of other risks.
+It’s safer with regards to DCS and you can stay at depth for longer, but you can’t go as deep as on air, and you need to be aware of other risks.
 Nitrox diving does not make your dive longer than breathing air under the same conditions.
 But even if you get your Nitrox fills for free, you are limited in your maximum depth due to the PPO2 that can lead to Acute Oxygen Toxicity.

 In general, there are more gains than there are losses when you compare Nitrox to air.
 For most recreational scuba divers, especially on our Similan diving liveaboards, the depth limits don’t matter because they are greater than the 30-metre limits imposed by nearly every boat operator.
 Therefore you’re getting longer bottom times without a sacrifice.
 This is especially a bonus if you’re lucky enough to be on one of our boats that offer Nitrox for free.
 So, what are you waiting for?
 Browse our pages or get in touch and let’s find the best Similan Island diving trip for you.